Jahia/module-manager/README.md

   curl -g -s --user jon:password --request GET http://localhost:8090/modules/api/bundles/\[article/2.0.3.SNAPSHOT,news/2.0.3\]/_localState
   ```

-<a name="storeAllLocalPersistentStates"></a>**Store local persistent state of all the bundles**
+<a name="storeAllLocalPersistentStates"></a>**Store local persistent state of all the bundles (since DX 7.3.1.0)**
 ----
-  This will store the local persistent state of all the bundles
+  Store the local persistent state of all the bundles in the internal storage for the purpose of restoring that state in the future.
+The operation can only be performed on the processing DX node.

 * **URL**

-  /:bundleSelector/_storeAllLocalPersistentStates
+  /_storeAllLocalPersistentStates

 * **Method:**

   `POST`
 *  **Params**

    None

 * **Success Response:**